SyntaxBox/dot-kitty/README.md

 color15 #ffffff
 ```

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contributing

 We welcome contributions to improve and expand this project!
 ALL PRs ARE WELCOME

-7. **Create a Pull Request**: Go to the original repository on GitHub and create a pull request from your forked repository and branch.
-Provide a detailed description of your changes and the reasons for them.

 We appreciate your efforts and contributions to the project.
 Thank you for helping make this project better!